 - Education Loans: it must be evident that the person is pre-approved or approved for the loan.

-- Fixed Deposits, Fixed Term Certificate of Deposits, Bonds, Time Deposits and Term Deposits: the maturity date or value date must be clearly listed and be before the first day of the semester.
+- Bonds: the maturity date or value date must be clearly listed and be before the first day of the semester.

 - Provident Funds: the amount available for withdrawal must be stated in the letter.